DrTexx/debian-10-install-history/README.md

 - more fun git configuration before we commit and push
 - `$ git config --global user.email "<github-private-commit-email>"`
 - `$ git config --global user.name "DrTexxOfficial"`

+Beat Hazard 2 Open Mic workaround ***(WORK IN PROGRESS)***
+- `$ sudo apt install pavucontrol`
+- `$ pactl load-module module-combine-sink`
+- now open pavucontrol and change beat hazard 2's output to be the new device
+- at the bottom of pavucontrol, change "Show:" to be "All Streams"
+- Increase the volume of the new device
+- Under the playback tab of pavucontrol, change the input of Spotify to be "Simultaneous output to Built-in Audio Analog Stereo"
+- Under the Recording tab of pavucontrol, change the input sink to be "Monitor Source of Simultaneous output to Built-in Audio Analog Stereo"
+- to later remove the device, to remove the device: `$ pactl unload-module module-combine-sink`
+- NOTE: be sure to mute _playback_ of the new device, otherwise you'll get ugly double-audio issues (don't mute it's input!)